selcukes/selcukes.github.io/docs/03_guides/data-bind.md

 }
 ```
+In this example, we have defined a TestConfig class with properties that match those defined in the test_config.properties file.
+We have also used the @Interpolate annotation to enable property interpolation using the StringSubstitutor class.

+We can then call PropertiesMapper.parse(TestConfig.class) to parse the properties file into a TestConfig object.

+Note that we have also used the @Key annotation to specify the mapping between property names and class fields.
+We have also used the @DataFile annotation to indicate that the data source is a file.
+Finally, we have used the @Data annotation to indicate that this is a data object that should be parsed by PropertiesMapper.

 ## CsvMapper
 CsvMapper is a utility class that provides methods to parse CSV files into DataTables.
 ### Parsing CSV Files